-Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.
+Here’s why they call Queenstown, New Zealand the “Adventure Capital of the World”.

-As someone with a fear of heights, canyon swinging was something I never thought I’d do.
-But since 1) it was a part of my job, and 2) Queenstown is probably one of the most scenic places in the world to do it — it was clear what had to be done.
+As someone with a fear of heights, canyon-swinging was something I never thought I’d do.
+But since 1) it was a part of my job, and 2) Queenstown is probably one of the most scenic places in the world to do it — did I really want to miss out?

-Against the scenic backdrop of the Remarkables and Lake Wakatipu, Queenstown is a beautiful town.
-But don’t be fooled by its peaceful exterior, it’s probably the most exciting town you’ll find in the whole of New Zealand!
+Many of Queenstown’s adrenaline activities are set against the scenic backdrop of the Remarkables Ski Area and Lake Wakatipu.
+But don’t be fooled by the peaceful exterior: it’s probably the most exciting town you’ll find in the whole of New Zealand.

-From skydiving to quad biking, Queenstown is the one-stop hub to check off your bucket list.
-Here are 11 activities perfect for the ultimate adrenaline junkie:
+From skydiving to quad-biking, Queenstown is the one-stop hub to check off your bucket list.
+We rounded up 11 activities perfect for the adrenaline junkies.

 Opt for the chair if you enjoy the tease and adrenaline of rocking back and forth at the cliff edge — at the mercy of your jumpmaster 💀.

-*Pro-tip: Go for a second swing via a different jump style because it’ll only set you back by an additional NZ$30 (~S$26), payment on-site!
+*Pro-tip: Go for a second swing via a different jump style because it’ll only set you back by an additional NZ$65 (~S$52), payment on-site!

 Photo credit: Hydroattack Queenstown

-Here’s a unique one: A semi-submersible, high-speed shark ride with Hydro Attack 🦈.
+Here’s one of the more unique things to do in Queenstown: a semi-submersible, high-speed shark ride with Hydro Attack 🦈

 Photo credit: Queenstown NZ

-Experience the adrenaline rush of being flung at a crazy speed of 100km per hour in 1.5 seconds!
-As you’re hurled 150m out into the open, try your best to enjoy the views before a thrilling rebound.
+Experience the adrenaline rush of being flung at a crazy speed of 100km/hr in only 1.5 seconds.
+Don’t close your eyes, and try your best to enjoy the views as you’re hurled 150m out into the open… before a thrilling rebound!

 Tour timings: Varies